RECRUIT COMPANY MENTOR PROGRAM

 Training Center Cape May encourages prospective Mentors to submit an application to Training Center Cape May's Battalion Officer via e-mail.
 Funding for travel and expenses is the responsibility of the Mentor.
 Candidates need to be willing to pay for these expenses on their own.
 Prospective Mentors must obtain their local chain of command's concurrence to avoid conflicts with the company visits.

-The Battalion Officer will select Mentors using the following screening criteria:
+The Training Center Cape May Staff will select Mentors using the following screening criteria:

 Volunteers must be active duty or reserve military members in grades E-7 and above, CWO2-CWO4, and O3 and above with extensive experience, maturity, and exemplary performance.
 Applicants from the Officer Corps who do not have prior enlisted experience are encouraged to apply concurrently with an eligible enlisted member.